Eomm/fastify-raw-body/README.md

 ## Usage

 This plugin will add the `request.rawBody`.
-It will get the data thanks to the [`preParsing`](https://github.com/fastify/fastify/blob/master/docs/Hooks.md#preparsing) hook.
+It will get the data using the [`preParsing`](https://github.com/fastify/fastify/blob/master/docs/Hooks.md#preparsing) hook.

 ```js
 const Fastify = require('fastify')